ADWF Loan and Project Documentation Process

 Plans & Specs

-Bid packet submission is required to MG&L for concurrence on all bids submitted including signed copies of all documents for selected contractor.
+Bid packet submission is required to the SRF Program for concurrence on all bids submitted including signed copies of all documents for selected contractor.
 Documents include but are not limited to, Invitation to Bid, Bid Form, Bid Bond, Performance Bond, Notice of Award and debarment check.

 Loan requirements noted below need to be included in the bid documents for the work to be loan eligible.